-Without the plastic lining, your takeaway paper cup can’t hold the delicious hot beverages inside.
-That’s just the way the coffee cup crumbles.
+Without the plastic lining, your takeaway paper cups or paper packaging can’t hold the delicious hot beverages or food inside.
+That’s just the way the coffee cup or soup container or any other paper packaging crumbles.

-Despite consumer demand for plastic-free cups, plastic lining has been used by the food and beverage industry for many years.
-The polyethylene lining on a standard paper coffee cup retains heat, proides a barrier to liquids and maintains the cup’s structural integrity.
-However, the use of polyethylene limits the recyclability of the post-consumer cup.
+Despite consumer demand for plastic-free cups and packaging, plastic lining has been used by the food and beverage industry for many years.
+The polyethylene lining on a standard paper coffee cups and packaging retains heat, provides a barrier to liquids and maintains the cup’s and packaging structural integrity.
+However, the use of polyethylene limits the repulpability and recyclability of the post-consumer packaging.

 After attempts to incentivize the use of reusable cups, establish in-house recycling programs and incorporate recycled materials into their cups, heavy-hitters like Starbucks and McDonald’s are looking for a more impactful, lasting alternative to the plastic-lined paper cup.